 Table 7.8: Table 7.8: Uncertain Effects Identified in the Assessment of Policy SA13.1 SA Objective Site Ref Description SA8 MU18 MU18 is located away from key transport links and employment areas.
 Development could increase the number of journeys taken by private car, thus increasing associated emissions and decreasing air quality.
 There is uncertainty over what sustainable transport infrastructure will be delivered to ensure adequate access for new residents.
 An uncertain effect is therefore identified in relation to air quality.
-SA12 HS26 Development of site HS28 would result in the loss of 3.2ha of green infrastructure and a public right of way Policy NE9.2: Green Infrastructure Network states that such access should not be lost through development and an alternative route identified.
+SA12 HS26 Development of site HS28 would result in the loss of 3.2ha of green infrastructure and a public right of way.
+Policy NE9.2: Green Infrastructure Network states that such access should not be lost through development and an alternative route identified.
 It is currently unclear if this will be possible.
-This site will also need t comply with Policy NE9.6: Protecting Open Space, which requires proving that the space is surplus t requirements.
-An overall uncertain effect has been recorded for this SA objective, as it is unclear if this sit will be proven as an area which is surplus to need.
+This site will also need to comply with Policy NE9.6: Protecting Open Space, which requires proving that the space is surplus to requirements.
+An overall uncertain effect has been recorded for this SA objective, as it is unclear if this site will be proven as an area which is surplus to need.
 SA13 HS17, HS28, MU09, MU10, MU11, MU12, MU14.
-10, Conservation Area or Listed Buildings.
-Local Plan Policy HE7.2: Designated Heritage Assets should help SA14 HS18 Development at site HS19 could affect the setting of an adjacent Listed Building.
+Uncertain effects have been identified for SA13 mainly due to the location of these sites in relation to a Conservation Area or Listed Buildings.
+Local Plan Policy HE7.2: Designated Heritage Assets should help to identify and mitigate any adverse effects, however, neither the policy nor the supporting text acknowledge the role of the setting of Conservation Areas, thus this policy may not apply to sites which lie just outside of Conservation Areas.
+This policy also allows for detrimental impacts to occur to heritage assets from development if deemed to be within the interests of the public, hence negative impacts may not be entirely mitigated.
+SA14 HS18 Development at site HS19 could affect the setting of an adjacent Listed Building.
 It is expected that Local Plan Policy HE7.1: Enhancement and Protection of the Historic Environment will help to ensure that the setting of this building is considered, although there is still potential for this to be altered.
 This could indirectly adversely affect the current townscape and local distinctiveness.
 Therefore, an uncertain effect has been recorded.